QUESTIONS AND ANSWERS ABOUT THE COLD-ARREST™ PROCEDURE

-It is important to understand that this procedure was carefully developed and designed based on the scientific method.
+The entire Procedure was carefully developed and designed based on the scientific method.

 With these above two observations in place, we can form a hypothesis (guess).
 “By raising the temperature of the sinuses above the kill temperature for invading virus, by inhaling hot air, it may be possible to kill large numbers of them, slow or stop the infection, as evidenced by a reduction or elimination of the accompanying symptoms.”

 These results are far from statistically ideal.
 Because, understandably, not everyone who bought the book, “Conquer the Common cold and Flu”, wrote to us to share their results.
 However, to help improve the potential accuracy of our results, we offered all book purchasers a 100% money-back guarantee.
 (That guarantee continues to appear on the web page that offers this book – even though that page also explains that purchase of the book is no longer necessary, since all the important information, and more, is now available FREE in the on-line video, “Stop COVID-19 Now“).
-During the 35-years that the book has been available, we have yet to receive a single refund request from anyone who received the audio book and actually tried the procedure, personally – a level of customer satisfaction that, in my experience, is quite unusual.
+During the 35+ years that the book has been available, we have yet to receive a single refund request from anyone who received the audio book and actually tried the procedure, personally – a level of customer satisfaction that, in my experience, is quite unusual.

 In evaluating these personal experiments, any individual’s series of results, must be regarded as purely anecdotal evidence, from a scientific perspective.
-However, when so many people have conducted the same set of experiments, over decades, and have achieved virtually identical, positive results, one may begin to think that, as biologist, Dr. Rupert Sheldrake once observed, “The plural of anecdote is data.”
-In the absence of randomized, placebo-controlled clinical trials, this large considerable body of experimental evidence is all we currently have to offer in support of this procedure.
+However, when so many people have conducted the same set of experiments, over decades, and have achieved virtually identical, positive results, one may begin to think that, as biologist, Dr. Rupert Sheldrake once observed, “The plural of anecdote, is data.”
+In the absence of randomized, placebo-controlled clinical trials, this considerable body of experimental evidence is all we currently have to offer in support of this procedure.

 4. How do you answer critics who say, “It doesn’t work.
 It can’t possibly work.
 There’s no proof that it works, etc. etc. etc.”?

 These objections have apparently been raised by individuals who have not tried the procedure themselves, yet are ready to dismiss it out of hand, with no research and no actual testing.
 The harsher the criticism, usually the less scientific the objection.
-But, once even a skeptic tests this procedure on nearly any common-cold symptom, objections melt away just as quickly as the symptoms do.
+But, once even a skeptic tests this procedure on nearly any common-cold symptom, objections often melt away just as quickly as the symptoms do.
 Some objectors appear to have very limited scientific knowledge and training, based on the uninformed content of their objections.
-Others, however, have advanced degrees in science or medicine and may even hold positions as public health officials.
+Others, however, have advanced degrees in science or medicine and may even hold prominent positions as public health officials.

 In listening to several of these interviews with “experts”, what I found most surprising was that interviewers rarely challenged their guests with any substantive follow-up questions about their blanket assertions.
 When an expert says, “Saunas won’t help with viruses”, my very next question would be, “Really?
 How do you know?”
 “How much time have you spent in a sauna while experiencing cold symptoms yourself?”
-If they have no such experience, then one might ask, “Lacking any personal experience with saunas, on what basis then, do you discount the peer-reviewed scientific studies that show a marked reduction in the frequency and duration of colds, flu and other respiratory infections among those who engage in regular sauna bathing?
+If they have no such experience, then one might ask, “Lacking any personal experience with saunas, on what basis then, do you discount the peer-reviewed scientific studies that show a marked reduction in the frequency and duration of colds, flu and other respiratory infections, by up to 75%, among those who engage in regular sauna bathing?
 Here is a link one such study: And, here is another: